cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## Stage 3: When a “one-click” product lies to you

 We tried **one-click generation** for a customer-facing explanation: press a button, get a complete answer that fits **brand, market, and legal guardrails**.
-I used the same mental model as one-click triage.
-In practice the work behaved like **judgment-heavy iteration**: the first draft might miss the tone, skip a regional exception, or overclaim on timing.
+I used the same mental model as one-click triage in the previous stage: one submission, one finished artifact.
+Here the mismatch was different.
+Triage could still be a pipeline because the outcome was a **routed case plus a draft**, both definable in advance.
+This task needed **judgment-heavy iteration**: the first draft might miss the tone, skip a regional exception, or overclaim on timing.
 Stakeholders needed **tight loops**: “keep the facts, soften the opening,” “add the warranty caveat,” “shorten for Germany, expand for US fleet rules.”

 If I refused chat and tried to capture that in the UI, I would add **one button per failure mode**: regenerate, shorten, add compliance block, switch audience, insert standard paragraph, attach source link.
 The product turns into a **cockpit**, and every new nuance demands another control.